 The per capita income in Franklin Park in 2018 was $63,389, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $253,556 for a family of four.

-Franklin Park is a somewhat ethnically-diverse borough.
+Franklin Park is a very ethnically-diverse borough.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Park include German, Italian, Irish, Polish, and English.
+Important ancestries of people in Franklin Park include German, Irish, Italian, Polish, and English.

 The most common language spoken in Franklin Park is English.
 Other important languages spoken here include Chinese and Langs. of India.